Alexandre-Vernet/File-Sync/README.md

 How do you send files from one device to another ?

 Imagine, you have a directory on your computer with a lot of files, and you want to send them to your phone.
-How do you do it ?
+How are you doing that ? ?
 You send them by emails or by FTP ?
 You create a WeTransfer ?

 Maybe you plug a USB drive to your computer, and you want to send all your photos from your phone to your computer.